alaintis/alaintis.github.io/about.md

 I enjoy blending my technical skills with an entrepreneurial mindset.
 Whether it’s working on simulations, diving into data, or optimizing financial models, I love tackling complex problems with a clear, data-driven approach.

 But life isn't all numbers and code!
 I'm passionate about sports — especially **windsurfing**, which keeps me energized and focused.
-One of the most enriching chapters of my life was my time in **Australia**, where I not only improved my English but also embraced a new culture, nature, and perspective.

 I'm always open to collaboration, new ideas, and exciting challenges.
 Let’s connect and build something great.